-While color darkroom paper is sensitive to all light, black and white darkroom paper can be viewed using safelights (like this one on Amazon.com).
+While color darkroom paper is sensitive to all light, black and white darkroom paper can be viewed using safelights (or this safelight bulb on Amazon.com that will turn any light into a safelight).
 Safelights are traditionally red but can be amber as well and allow for safe viewing of your working area without ruining your darkroom paper.
-However, there are some very faint safelights that have recently been developed for working with both color and black and white darkroom like this one from Amazon.com.
-For more information on why red or amber lights are safe in the darkroom read this one of my recent articles.
+For more information on why red or amber lights are safe in the darkroom, check out this recent article about darkroom safelights.

 Another thing to note about darkroom paper is that it is sensitive to temperature in addition to light.
 This makes it imperative to seal the paper well in the light-tight bag it came in as well, making sure to put the folded side face down, in the box it came in.
 If storing the paper for a long period of time then store the unused darkroom paper in a cool, dry place out of direct sunlight or in a refrigerator (like color or instant film).
 If stored in a fridge, you must let the paper return to room temperature before using – which can take anywhere from 1 – 5 hours depending on environmental variables like temperature and humidity.

 Resin-coated (or RC) paper is one of the two commonly used types of paper used in darkroom photography.
 Resin-coated (or RC) paper is sealed between two polyethylene layers; this means that resin-coated paper isn’t prone to absorbing chemicals, which shortens the amount of time the paper needs to wash in water at the end of the developing process.
 This shortens the overall amount of processing for an image immensely.